Open Book Translation

 David now translates a wide range of books and shorter writings: fiction, literary and popular non-fiction, short stories, poetry, art and design books, and scholarly works.
 His interests include theater, poetic prose, narrative non-fiction, classics, historical novels, poetry in traditional forms, science writing and science fiction, psychology and philosophy, and Surinamese, Flemish, and Frisian literature.
 His work has been described as “dazzlingly lyrical” (Neel Mukherjee, The Guardian).

-His other professional activities include teaching translation workshops, evaluating and judging translation quality, co-editing the website and newsletter New Dutch Books in English, and mentoring.
+His other professional activities include teaching translation workshops, evaluating and judging translation quality, and mentoring.
 He is a firm believer in artistic collaboration and enjoys working closely with authors, editors, theatre makers, granting agencies, and other translators.

 David was awarded the Vondel Prize for his translation of the historical novel War and Turpentine by Stefan Hertmans, which was longlisted for the Man Booker Prize International, shortlisted for the Best Translated Book Award, and featured on top ten lists by major American and British newspapers.
-His translation of Hertmans’s The Convert was published in 2019 to widespread acclaim from critics and readers.
+His translations of Hertmans’s The Convert and The Ascent have also met with widespread acclaim from readers and critics.

 He co-translated, with Ina Rilke, the new English edition (NYRB Classics, 2019) of Multatuli’s anti-colonialist classic Max Havelaar, the most influential work in the history of Dutch literature.
 This translation was shortlisted for the Oxford-Weidenfeld Prize 2020.